mikbe/twacker_oauth_server/README.md

-## Twitch OAuth Server
+## Twacker OAuth Server

 #### Description

-This is a simple example using Sinatra to get an OAuth token from Twitch.
+This is a simple Sinatra server to get an OAuth token from Twitch.
 I've published this to Heroku for use with my free Twitch text-to-speech chat app Twacker.

 #### Requirements